 Red Hat OpenShift Container Platform 4 can be provisioned with persistent storage by using local volumes.
 Local persistent volume allows you to access local storage devices, such as a disk or partition, by using the standard PVC interface.
-Local volumes can be used without manually scheduling pods to nodes, because the system is aware of the volume node constraints.
-However, local volumes are still subject to the availability of the underlying node and are not suitable for all applications.
+Local volume can be used without manually scheduling pods to nodes because the system is aware of the volume node constraints.
+However, the local volume is still subject to the availability of the underlying node and is not suitable for all applications.